tutomiko/nam/README.md

 optimization: throughput  # passed through to your own module code
 reload: true               # gates both the Python reloader and the frontend watcher
 port: 8000                 # can be overridden with --port
-accelerate_inference: false  # if true, eligible torch models are exported/compiled and run accelerated
 ```

 ### Modules